-In partnership with Silicon Valley's Seismic and Parent Project Muscular Dystrophy (PPMD), we are developing wearable assistive devices that may have both functional and therapeutic benefits, with the goal of helping patients perform day-to-day activities with greater ease and preserving their muscle function.
+In partnership with Silicon Valley's Seismic and Parent Project Muscular Dystrophy (PPMD), we have advanced development of wearable assistive devices that may have both functional and therapeutic benefits, with the goal of helping patients perform day-to-day activities with greater ease and preserving their muscle function.
 We refer to these devices as the Solid Suit.
-This work is being done with the insight and oversight of technology innovators and engineering and disease experts, and each step is informed by input from the patient community.
+This work was done with the insight and oversight of technology innovators and engineering and disease experts, and each step is informed by input from the patient community.
 The Solid Suit utilizes cutting-edge technologies to power soft, light-weight comfortable exoskeletons with the potential to offset muscle fatigue and augment muscle strength.
-We are developing the Solid Suit in three separate components, two of which are currently in prototype development, and the third has initiated design development.
+The Solid Suit is comprised of three separate components, all of which are currently in prototype development.